 During summer photoperiod, gene expression profiles of NRT2/3, NR and NIR reached their maximum at dawn (ZT0), while their protein abundances peaked 8 hours later at midday (ZT8), coinciding with the time point of maximum light irradiance.
-GS and GOGAT gene expression and protein abundance profiles are almost coincident, reaching their maximum at the beginning of the day (ZT4) without noticeable temporal offsets between them.
+GS and GOGAT gene expression and protein abundance profiles were almost coincident, reaching their maximum at the beginning of the day (ZT4) without noticeable temporal offsets between them.